-This edition offers a practical board with almost no downside as far as game play is concerned.
-The carrying case opens to produce the board, locking neatly with hidden magnets.
+This is my favorite travel board.
+The tough carrying case opens to produce the board, locking neatly with hidden magnets.
 The side drawers hold the letters and booklets securely.

-The angled board allows you to see all the letters clearly.
-There is no off-putting glare (a fault of some plastic boards).
+The angled surface allows you to see all the letters clearly and there is no off-putting glare (a fault of some plastic boards).

 Best of all, the Diamond Edition provides an exceptionally smooth turntable.

-It is also colorful enough to appeal to kids
+The case has batman accessory look but inside it is colorful enough to appeal to kids